A groundbreaking treatment for reducing the symptoms of sinusitis

 Can Balloon Sinuplasty be Used in Children?

 Pediatric sinusitis is quite common in children.
 Many children are treated with antibiotics which either don’t resolve the condition or can become less effective over time.
-Balloon sinuplasty can provide relief to children suffer from chronic sinusitis, greatly improving quality of life and avoiding the overuse of antibiotics.
+Balloon sinuplasty can provide relief to children suffering from chronic sinusitis, greatly improving quality of life and avoiding the overuse of antibiotics.
 Balloon sinuplasty is a safe and effective treatment for symptoms in children.
 As the treatment is less invasive than traditional sinus surgery, there is a very low complication rate.

 Can I Drive After Treatment?